ronaldonunes/NetNeuro2021/README.md

 ## Model

-The model simulates 19 spiking neuronal networks where the synaptic weights are based on mouse cortical connectome.
+The model simulates 19 spiking neuronal networks where the interareal synaptic weights are based on mouse cortical connectome.

 ## Analysis